We’ve all been there. Eyes bigger than our stomachs.

 Note: this method isn’t great for stale naan.
 The air fryer is just too drying!

-Good for a quick refresh and if you want some crunch – but if you want soft a chewy naan, use another method.
+Results: The air fryer is good for a quick refresh and if you want some crunch – but if you want soft, chewy naan, use another method.

 Do not set the naan down over the flame and walk off – this will end in disaster!